amirmahdavieh/ANN-Classification-Using-Keras/README.md

 - Dataset: The dataset used is a popular example dataset for churn modeling and is widely available online.
 - Tools: TensorFlow, Keras, scikit-learn, Pandas, Numpy, Streamlit.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and adapt the code for your own use cases.